dorukozerr/TodoApp/README.md

 - [gmail nodemailer password generation](https://www.youtube.com/watch?v=nP3EA2IPYkk)

-- Due to security reasons, I shouldn't share environment variables.
-But the app kickstarts with them quite smoothly.

 - MongoDB collection names are `todos` and `users`.
 Any URI should work just fine.
 But be careful about collection name collision.
 - Default ones are below but it can vary if ports are in use.